-"Of course.
-Excuse me."
+“Of course.
+Excuse me.”
 Anne passed Mr. Matthews on her way to the door.
 He avoided looking at her.

-Once in the hall she leaned against the closed door, hoping to hear some part of the conversation.
-Were they discussing Sarah and Tony?
-Given her behavior, it wouldn’t surprise her if Mr. Matthews grabbed his brother by the cravat and forced him back to London.
-Matthews was not going to provide his blessing.
+Once in the hall, Anne leaned against the closed door, hoping to hear some part of the conversation.
+Were they discussing Sarah and Master Tony?
+Given her behavior, it wouldn’t surprise Anne if Mr. Matthews grabbed his brother by the cravat and forced him back to London.
+She was now certain that Mr. Matthews was not going to give the marriage his blessing.
 No, Anne had taken care of that with her temper.
-And without one of them marrying well, there was no way theycould survive the winter on their own.
+And without one of them marrying well, there was no way she and her sisters could survive the winter on their own.

-Too bad Mr. Worth didn't have a fortune.
+Too bad Mr. Worth didn’t have a fortune.